Everest: Three Passes

 The sort of scenery we will enjoy on this trek doesn’t come easy.
 This is a long and demanding trek with many days spent well above 4000m.
 The highest elevation reached is 5644m.
 Anyone attempting this trek should be very walk fit (you should be used to walking in demanding terrain for five to six hours a day) and very well acclimatised.
 Our version of this trek is longer than versions you might see offered elsewhere and that’s because we add in extra acclimatisation days to give you the best possible chance of success.
 Anyone attempting this trek should also be prepared to deal with sub-zero temperatures at night (most trekking lodges are unheated).

 Prices for our 22 day/21 nights Everest: Three Passes journey are based are a miniumn price.
 The exact price will vary depending on the number of people in your group, season and accommodation used as well as any additional add-ons.
-Please contact us for prices.
+The standard price for one person travelling alone is Euro 5216 (UK£4550/US$6029).
+The standard price for two people travelling together and sharing a room is a total of Euro 7227 (UK£6305/US$8357).

 Price includes:

-All transport - including domestic flights - within Nepal
+All transport - including domestic helicopter flights - within Nepal

 All accomodation - hotels, lodges, guest houses and homestays